Menu

 5 wildfire mitigation strategies for businesses

 Hot and dry temperatures can make for ideal wildfire conditions.
 Don’t let your property be another statistic.
-Take these wildfire reduction measures to prevent damage to your business
+Take these wildfire reduction measures to prevent damage to your farm or business

 Coverages may not be available in all states.
 Coverages described are subject to all the terms and conditions of the policy, including deductibles, exclusions, and limits of liability.
 Not all agents are authorized to write all types of insurance.
 Policies may be underwritten by SECURA Insurance Company or SECURA Supreme Insurance Company, affiliated companies referred to collectively as SECURA Insurance Companies.
 Please read the policy carefully.
 Any claim example is for educational and informational purposes only.
 The information in this document will not be used to determine the coverage of an actual claim presented.
 All claims are adjusted based on the relevant facts, conditions and coverages at the time of loss.
 For specific terms and conditions, please refer to your coverage form.
 Coverage is also subject to applicable deductibles and limits of coverage.